Poyang Lake Ecosystem Restoration Initiative: Conservation International And Sateri Launch Third Phase To Address Climate Change And Its Effect On Com...

 The Poyang Lake Basin Ecological Protection Project highlights Sateri's efforts to address environmental challenges through practical actions and partnerships.
 The company continues to prioritise biodiversity conservation and sustainability while encouraging collaboration to achieve these goals.

-Cai Zhichao, Vice President of Operations at Sateri, emphasised the initiative's alignment with the company's sustainability goals, 'At the heart of our operations lies a commitment to the bioeconomy, where we aim to protect the natural resources we use.
-This conservation initiative not only helps us meet our internal sustainability targets but also contributes to advancing the United Nations Sustainable Development Goals (UNSDGs) 6 Clean Water and Sanitation; 11 Sustainable Cities and Communities; 12 Responsible Consumption and Production; 13 Climate Action and 15 Life on Land.
-We accomplish this through innovation, advanced technology and low-carbon practices.'
-Notes to Editor Poyang Lake and its significance
+Cai Zhichao, Vice President of Operations at Sateri, emphasised the initiative's alignment with the company's sustainability goals,“At the heart of our operations lies a commitment to the bioeconomy, where we aim to protect the natural resources we use.
+This conservation initiative not only helps us meet our internal sustainability targets but also contributes to advancing the United Nations Sustainable Development Goals (UNSDGs) 6 – Clean Water and Sanitation; 11 – Sustainable Cities and Communities; 12 – Responsible Consumption and Production; 13 – Climate Action and 15 – Life on Land.
+We accomplish this through innovation, advanced technology and low-carbon practices.”

 Located in northern Jiangxi Province to the south of the Yangtze River, Poyang Lake is the largest freshwater lake in China, expanding to about six times the size of Singapore during the flood season.
 This vital ecosystem is home to two Ramsar wetland sites of international significance and serves as a critical habitat for many migratory birds, fish species, and mammals, including approximately 500 Yangtze finless porpoises.
 The lake is also the largest wintering area for migratory birds in East Asia, supporting 14 endangered waterfowl species such as the critically endangered Siberian Crane, the oriental white stork and Baer's pochard.